i-love-flamingo/flamingo/core/auth/fake/Readme.md

 The module allows to use a fake login service without "real" IDP providers with flexible configurable user credentials.

-The module also provides a customizable login form template and also allows you to provide your own IDP login form.
+The module also provides a customizable login form template and also allows you to provide your own login form.
 The form input is validation is also configurable.

 ## Configuration